If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 Maritime cyber security in practice

-Cyber security is often grouped into different categories, all relevant to the maritime environment, and making sure all aspects of cyber are considered when making a security assessment.
+Security professionals often group cyber security into different categories, all relevant to the maritime environment, and consider all aspects of cyber when making a security assessment.

 The most common types are: